centreon/centreon-documentation/versioned_docs/version-24.04/integrations/data-analytics/sc-influxdb2-metrics.md

    value = poller-1
    ```

-* For the Influxdb 2 Metrics stream connector, the following values always override the default values, you do not need to define them in the interface.
+* For the InfluxdDB 2 Metrics stream connector, the following values always override the default values, you do not need to define them in the interface.

 | Type   | Name                         | Default value for the stream connector |
 |--------|------------------------------|----------------------------------------|